John Kirby (musician)

-John Kirby (December 31, 1908 – June 14, 1952), was an American jazz double-bassist, who also played trombone and tuba.
-In addition to sideman work (prominently with Benny Goodman), Kirby is remembered for leading a successful chamber jazz sextet in the late 1930s and early 1940s, which scored several hit songs including "Loch Lomond" and the debut recording of "Undecided", a jazz standard.
-He is perhaps the first musician in the chamber jazz genre.
+John Kirby (December 31, 1908 – June 14, 1952), was an American jazz double-bassist and bandleader.
+In addition to sideman work (prominently with Benny Goodman), Kirby lead a chamber jazz sextet in the late 1930s and early 1940s, which scored several hit songs including "Loch Lomond" and the debut recording of "Undecided", a jazz standard.
+He was the first musician in the chamber jazz genre.
+Earlier in his career he also played trombone and tuba.

 Background

 Kirby was born John Kirk in Winchester, Virginia, United States, on 31 December 1908.
 His mother, Dolly Kirk (died October 1925) gave him up for adoption in 1908 and he was raised by Reverend Washington Johnson and his wife, Nancy, at 442 North Kent Street in Winchester.
 (Kirby is listed as a household member in the 1920 United States Federal Census, but not in the 1910 census.)
 Kirby was a student at the Winchester Colored School, renamed Douglass School in 1916.
 He took piano lessons from Nancy and valve trombone lessons around 1917 under the guidance of Professor Powell Gibson, the principal of Douglass School, as well as a math, drama, and music teacher.
 A photo of Kirby can be seen on page 13 of the History of Douglas School Winchester, Virginia by Judy Humbert and June Gaskins, Kirby's cousin.
 Kirby later stated that Bach's work fascinated him as a child and that he learned to play music just as it was written.

 Kirby's formal education ended around 1923.
 That same year, he met Mary Moten of Airmont, Virginia and they married on 25 August 1925.
 On 14 December 1925, Mary gave birth to Yvonne Constance Kirk.
 Based on known affiliations (Yvonne, Powell Gibson, Mary Moten and former schoolmate, Anna Bertha), Kirby's biological father lived in Baltimore and was a frequent visitor to the Winchester area.
 Kirby left the Winchester area in 1928 as a trombonist and played in the Baltimore area for two years.
-By 1936, Kirby was a successful sideman on the New York City jazz scene Yvonne, now a student at Douglass herself, heard stories about her successful father from Gibson.
+By 1936, Kirby was a successful sideman on the New York City jazz scene and Yvonne, now a student at Douglass herself, heard stories about her successful father from Gibson.